 Jessie Lorenz, Executive Director

-My work often involves helping Spanish-speaking consumers navigate the various service delivery systems in San Francisco so that they are better able to obtain affordable housing, transportation, and benefits.
-I try to reduce isolation among consumers with disabilities by encouraging them to get involved in their communities.
-I really take the time to sit with consumers, find out what they need, and help them come to solutions that work for them.
-I am also a HICAP counselor, certified by the state of California, and I counsel consumers on Medicare benefits.
+The Latino Community Services Coordinator’s work often involves helping Spanish-speaking consumers navigate the various service delivery systems in San Francisco so that they are better able to obtain affordable housing, transportation, and benefits.
+Maria takes a special interest in working to reduce isolation and social stigma among consumers with disabilities by encouraging them to get involved in their communities.
+Maria is also a HICAP counselor, certified by the state of California, and counsels consumers on Medicare benefits.

 Victoria Tedder, Housing Coordinator

-I provide counseling and advocacy so that consumers can find accessible housing in San Francisco.
-In addition, if a consumer wishes to stay in his or her current residence but is experiencing difficulties that are preventing him or her from doing so, I work with him or her to maintain tenancy.
-I educate consumers about housing laws, as well as their rights and responsibilities as tenants.
-I keep abreast of local, state, and national issues related to low-income housing and housing rights, and I am actively working to bring about policies that will increase access to low-income housing for people with disabilities
+The Housing Coordinator provides counseling and advocacy so that consumers can find accessible housing in San Francisco.
+In addition, if a consumer wishes to stay in his or her current residence but is experiencing difficulties that are preventing him or her from doing so, Victoria will work with him or her to maintain tenancy.
+Via weekly workshops, Victoria educates consumers about housing laws, as well as their rights and responsibilities as tenants.
+Part of her job is to keep abreast of local, state, and national issues related to low-income housing and housing rights, and she actively works to bring about policies that will increase access to low-income housing for people with disabilities

 Willia Tong, Chinese Community Services Coordinator

-I work with the Chinese community and people from other Asian countries who speak Cantonese, Mandarin, or English.
-I provide information, education, referral, and advocacy to my consumers regarding benefits and government services, such as San Francisco Paratransit.
-I come to the Chinese Newcomer Center every Tuesday morning, where I meet with consumers on a drop-in basis.
-I also provide workshops to seniors and people with disabilities in the community, as well as non-profit agencies.
+The Chinese Community Services Coordinator works with the Chinese community and people from other Asian countries who speak Cantonese, Mandarin, or English.
+Willia provides information and referral services, support and advocacy to consumers regarding benefits and services, such as San Francisco Paratransit.
+Willia has regular out-station days at City COllege’s Chinatown campus, at the Chinese Newcomers’ Center, and in the Sunset district.
+Her outreach also includes facilitating workshops/presentations for people with disabilities and seniors in the community, as well as to partner agencies.